 The exact number of infusions needed will depend on your situation.
 Your doctor will assess your needs and develop a treatment plan to effectively correct your iron-deficiency anemia.

-Preparing for an iron infusion is straightforward.
+Preparing is straightforward.

 - Make sure you set aside enough time for treatment.